Outdoor Activities available near to Abercelyn, Bala, Snowdonia

 Bala is the outdoor centre of Snowdonia - with spelendid mountain, lake and rivers and a wide range of outdoor activities available, including:

 Abercelyn is within the Snowdonia National Park and offers both strenuous walking or relaxed scenic walks suitable for young children.
 Mt.
 Snowdon, Cadair Idris and the Rhinogs are within easy travelling distance by car for a day’s walk.
 To the west of Bala is the Arenig mountain range with 13 summits above 2000 ft (610 m).
 To the east of Bala is the Berwyn mountain range with 24 summits above 2000 ft.
 To the south of Bala is the Aran mountain range with 14 summits above 2000 ft including the famous Aran ridge.
-A feature of local walking is that it is un-crowded.
+A feature of local mountain walking is the solitude.
+There is a comprehensive set of walking Trails avaiable at Abercelyn and advice.
 There are walks directly from Abercelyn and other local walks include lake walks which can be combined with a ride on the Bala Lake Steam Railway.
 More information or Guided Walking with a Mountain Leader.

 There are also walks through nature reserves and forest parks, many of which are signed.